You are here:Home/Blog/All Posts/Newquay surfing beaches: 5 best beaches to surf in Newquay

 If your arms get tired of paddling, get yourself a skim board and some ski goggles and try sand surfing down the dunes.
 This beach is big.
 Really big.
 So big that it gets it’s own blog feature – see our Top 3 Reasons to Visit Perranporth Beach.

 High-end rippin’.
 Complete with the trim hotel, Jamie Oliver’s, Venus café, Beach Hut, Wax bar, Zacy’s restaurant, Living Space bar… The place attracts celebrities, high rollers, families and people just out to have a good time.
 Oh, and the surf conditions are excellent.

 That’s right, Fistral Beach.
 Don’t book abroad again before you see this place.
 The world famous beach is Newquay’s, cultural heart.
 It’s got the good vibes, music, views and of course renowned Surf conditions.
 This 750-metre stretch of coast knows how to deliver good waves.

 If you do make it down to the Home of British Surfing, be sure to drop in and say hello.
 Cornish Wave HQ is based just up the road.
-Pop in the office and head coach Jey will sort you out with the surf lessons that will get you just as hooked on surfing as the rest of the Fistral crowd.
+Pop in the office and head coach Jey will sort you out with the surf lessons in Cornwall that will get you just as hooked on surfing as the rest of the Fistral crowd.

 More like this…